computablelabs/compspec/TopLevelSpec.md

 This allows for the implementation of a simple voting mechanism with smaller attack surface.

-#### Investor and Owner Class [v0.2]

-The `Market` will have two classes of token holder, investors and data owners.
-Note the contrast with a `Registry` which tracks only listings and challenges, and doesn't track investors.
-A new data structure `mapping` will have to be added that tracks the class of each token holder in the data market.
-In addition, new token holders will have to be entered into this `mapping`.
-Methods that will interact with `mapping`:

-- `Market.invest()` will add a new investor class member (if not already added)
-- `Market.divest()` will check if given member is investor class and remvoe them if so
-- `Market.apply()` will add the given member to the data owner class (A data owner must be listed).
-(This method corresponds to `Registry.apply()`)
-- `Market.exit()` will remove a data owner if they are not present any further listings.
-(This method corresponds to `Registry.exit()`).

 ##### Listings
 **(versions 0.2,0.3):** A market holds a set of `Listings`.
 Each listing corresponds to an element of the